 7" Multifaceted Biometric Tablet

-MESRS determined that a biometric attendance system would help improve efficiency and prevent identity fraud in l’ISSEG for which the Aratek BM7500 biometric tablet was deemed to be perfect.
+MESRS determined that a biometric attendance system would help improve efficiency and prevent identity fraud in ISSEG for which the Aratek BM7500 biometric tablet (now upgraded to the BM7550) was deemed to be perfect.

-With sophisticated features like fingerprint sensor, NFC reader and 2D barcode, Aratek BM7500works seamlessly with a new registration app developed by the partner to enable school authorities to easily capture photos and enroll fingerprint data.
+With sophisticated features like fingerprint sensor, NFC reader and 2D barcode, Aratek BM7500 works seamlessly with a new registration app developed by the partner to enable school authorities to easily capture photos and enroll fingerprint data.

-The Aratek BM7500 also enables l’ISSEG to easily and accurately track the student attendance by reading the 2D barcode on the national ID card, then extracting and matching student’s fingerprint while also displaying the photo on the device in real-time, allowing for double authentication.
+The Aratek BM7500 handheld biometric tablet allows ISSEG to track student attendance effortlessly and on-the-go.
+By scanning the 2D barcode on the national ID card, it extracts and matches the student's fingerprint, simultaneously displaying the photo on the device.
+This provides a robust two-factor authentication in real-time.